Stochastic approximations to the Pitman-Yor process: Introduction

 where $\xi_0$ has distribution $P_0$, independent of the sequences $(\p_i)_{i\geq 1}$ and $(\xi_i)_{i\geq 1}$.
 By construction, $P_\epsilon$ is the finite stick-breaking approximation to $P$ with the smallest number of support points given a predetermined approximation level.
 In fact $\tau(\epsilon)$ controls the error of approximation according to the total variation bound

 almost surely (a.s.).
 As such, it also guarantees the almost sure convergence of measurable functionals of $P$ by the corresponding functionals of $P_\epsilon$ as $\epsilon\to 0$, cf. \citet[Proposition 4.20]{Gho:vdV:17}.
 A typical application is in Bayesian nonparametric inference on mixture models where the Pitman--Yor process is used as prior distribution on the mixing measure.
 The approximation $P_\epsilon$ can be applied to the posterior distribution given the latent variables, cf. Section \ref{sec:2.2} for details.
 In the Dirichlet process case, $P_\epsilon$ has been studied by \citet{Mul:Tar:98}.
 In this setting $\tau(\epsilon)-1$ is Poisson distributed with parameter $\theta\log 1/\epsilon$, which makes an exact sampling of the $\epsilon$-approximation \eqref{eq:eps-PY} feasible.
 This has been implemented in the highly popular R software DPpackage, see \citep{Jar:07,Jar:etal:11}, to draw posterior inference on the random effect distribution of linear and generalized linear mixed effect model.
+Finally, in \citet{All:Zar:14} a different type of finite dimensional truncation of the Pitman--Yor process based on decreasing frequencies has been proposed, see Section \ref{sec:5} for a discussion.